Support at Home FAQ - Everything you need to know

 Does Support at Home include culturally safe care?

 Yes, Support at Home can include culturally safe care.
-This includes help with cultural events and access to healthcare providers for Aboriginal and Torres Strait Islander people.
+This includes help with cultural events and support to keep up cultural and spiritual practices at home.
+It may also include access to healthcare providers for Aboriginal and Torres Strait Islander people.

 Can I choose which services I receive?